There’s nothing quite like heartwarming moments that make you feel all fuzzy inside.

 At the end of the DLC both of the girls are bitten.
 The audience already knows that Ellie survives (or there wouldn’t be The Last of Us), but at the time, Ellie has no idea that she’s immune.
 The girls contemplate suicide, but instead decide to live out the last few moments of their lives together.
 It’s an incredibly romantic sentiment that doesn’t turn out exactly how they planned but, in the moment, it’s the perfect way to go.

 Deacon and Sarah from Days Gone have a complicated relationship.
 Sure, it’s a relationship full of love, but love is hard to hold on to during the zombie apocalypse.
-During the game players will get to see quite a few flashbacks to Deacon’s past where he meets Sarah, begins romancing her and their relationship strengthens.
+As they play through the game, players will get to see quite a few flashbacks to Deacon’s past where he meets Sarah, begins romancing her and their relationship strengthens.

 Professor Layton and his long-lost love Claire get their own bits of storyline in Professor Layton and the Unwound Future.
 Claire was an intelligent scientist who was killed in a time travel experience gone wrong ten years before the events of The Unwound Future.
 All that players know prior to the game is that Claire is the one who gave Professor Layton his signature top hat.

-Despite being one of the more child friendly Legend of Zelda games, The Wind Waker still manages to have some pretty serious moments where the characters are in peril.
-We all know about Zelda and Link’s relationship in all of the different Legend of Zelda games; ther’s always a lot of “what if” scenarios with them.
+Despite being one of the more child-friendly Legend of Zelda games, The Wind Waker still manages to have some pretty serious moments where the characters are in peril.
+We all know about Zelda and Link’s relationship in all of the different Legend of Zelda games; there’s always a lot of “what if” scenarios with them.
 We never see them be physically romantic with one another, but we do get to see some of their romantic moments in their actions.

-In The Wind Waker, Tetra (Zelda who has lost her memory) is kidnapped by Ganon.
+In The Wind Waker, Tetra (i.e. Zelda who has lost her memory) is kidnapped by Ganon.
 Link, despite being only a child himself, tries his hardest to protect her.
-At that point in the game Link hasn’t trained for very long and isn’t powerful enough to defeat Ganon.
+At that point, Link hasn’t trained for very long and isn’t powerful enough to defeat Ganon.
 He knows this, but still tries.
 Throughout the entirety of the game, even when Tetra is rude to him, Link does everything he can to protect her.
 And, of course, when he finds out that she is really Zelda, he’s motivated even more to help defeat Ganon.